Environmental Defense v. Duke Energy Corp.: Clean Air Act

-The US Clean Air Act was enacted in 1963 and was the federal government's first major step towards air pollution control.
+The US Clean Air Act was enacted in 1963.
+It was the federal government's first major step towards air pollution control.
 Currently the CAA regulates six criteria air contaminants from stationary sources: particulate matter, lead, ozone, nitrogen oxides, carbon monoxide, and sulfur oxides.
 Amendments have been added to the CAA, in 1970, 1977, and 1990.
 Objective of the regulation is to "protect human health, welfare and the environment by maintaining and improving the quality of the air through the development of standards".

 New Source Performance Standards

 The New Source Performance Standards, 42 U.S.C.
-7411, was added to the CAA in 1970 and is a required permitting process in an attainment and nonattainment area.
+7411, was added to the CAA in 1970 and is a required permitting process in an attainment and non-attainment area.
 The NSPS imposes emission standards for pollutants in new or reconstructed stationary sources that undergo "modification."
 The controls are technology based, as set by the EPA, but are delegated to the states to implement through their State Implementation Plan (SIP).

 The CAA defines "modification" under the NSPS as "any physical change in, or change in the method of operation of, a stationary source which increases the amount of any air emitted by such source or which results in the emission of any air pollution not previously emitted."
 If there is a "modification," a physical change in the source's method of operation would increase the emission rate of pollution expressed in kilograms per hour (kg/h).